-The engines have different output and speed settings and can be classified in different classification socities (classed engines must be used in certain marine installations).
+The engines can have different output and speed settings and are classified in different class categories (classed engines must be used in certain marine installations).

-The normal output setting of the engine (performance code) is indicated on the type plate, see page 10.
+The normal output setting of the engine (performance code) is indicated on the type plate, see page 14.